 A brief outline of the topics for the proposed issue should be given, indicating the areas in which papers will be solicited.

-A plan for obtaining quality papers should be given, indicating the potential sources of both tutorial and research papers.
+A plan for obtaining quality papers and quality reviews should be given, indicating the potential sources of both tutorial and research papers.
+(A peer-review process is essential to the development of a quality issue.)

 The Guest Editors should be identified.
 (JSAIT issues usually involve 4-6 Guest Editors.)
 If possible Guest Editors should be selected so that a good technical, geographical and gender balance is achieved.

-The proposed review process should be described, and list of potential reviewers should be included with the proposal.
-(A peer-review process is essential to the development of a quality issue.)
+The proposed review process should be described, and a list potential JSAIT Senior Editor who may act as the Overseeing Senior Editor and mentor for the issue should be included with the proposal.

 The proposed call-for-papers should be included.